signalfx/signalfx-agent/docs/writing-a-monitor.md

 If your monitor's configuration is changed in the agent, the agent will shutdown existing monitors dependent on that config and recreate them with the new config.

+## Documentation

+To make your monitor show up in the auto-generated docs, you should add a comment somewhere in the monitor package of the form:

+`// MONITOR(my-monitor-type): These are the docs for my monitor`

+Where `my-monitor-type` should match exactly the type that you register your monitor as.
+The comment can span multiple lines, and will include all continguously commented lines from the beginning comment.

+You should also document all metric types that your monitor emits with comments of the following form:

+`// GAUGE(my-metric): What my metric is`

+The metric types you can specify are `GAUGE`, `COUNTER`, `CUMULATIVE`, and `TIMESTAMP`.

+You should also document any monitor-specific dimensions that your monitor attaches to datapoints that it emits by adding comments of this form anywhere in your monitor package (or subpackages of the package where the `MONITOR` doc is):

+`// DIMENSION(dim-name): Description of the dimension`

 ## Best Practices